sajari/sdk-node/README.md

   secret: "<secret from console>"
 });

-const session = new DefaultSession(TrackingType.Click, "url", {
+const session = new DefaultSession(TrackingType.PosNeg, "url", {
   /*
     Optionally data can be included when constructing a search session.
   */